yoyooyooo/douban-mcp/README.md

 npm start
 ```

-This will start the Fetch MCP Server running on stdio.
+This will start the Douban MCP Server running on stdio.

 ### Usage with Desktop App